Sons of Hermann: Texas

-In 1861 the first lodge in Texas, Harmonia Lodge No. 1, was organized in San Antonio.
-On March 27, 1890, the Texas Grand Lodge was formed, consisting of Harmonia Lodge of San Antonio and seven other lodges in Austin, Taylor, Temple, Waco, La Grange, Brenham, and Houston, with a combined membership of 242.
-Ninety-two more lodges were formed in the next year.
-In 1896 the first sister lodge for women was dedicated in Sherman, and in 1920 the first mixed lodge for both men and women, in San Antonio.
-In 1920 the Order of the Sons of Hermann in Texas, which by then was wealthier and had more members than all other lodges elsewhere in the United States combined, declared itself independent of the national order.
+In 1861, the first lodge in Texas, Harmonia Lodge No. 1, was organized in San Antonio.
+On March 27, 1890, the Texas Grand Lodge was formed, consisting of Harmonia Lodge of San Antonio and seven other lodges in Austin, Taylor, Temple, Waco, La Grange, Brenham, and Houston, with a combined membership of 242; 92 more lodges were formed in the next year.
+In 1896, the first sister lodge for women was dedicated in Sherman, and in 1920, the first mixed lodge for both men and women was orgaized in San Antonio.
+In 1920, the Order of the Sons of Hermann in Texas, which by then was wealthier and had more members than all other Hermann lodges elsewhere in the United States combined, declared itself independent of the national order.

 The Texas order phased out the German language (Texas German) in favor of English by 1937.
-By 1965 only half the membership was of German heritage, and by 1994 membership was open to all.
+By 1965, only half the membership was of German heritage, and by 1994, membership was open to all.
 Membership grew as restrictions were lifted.

 The Texas order had 80,000 members in 1995, and as of 2008 had more than 74,000 members in more than 140 lodges.

 The Texas order has operated a retirement home in Comfort since 1916 and summer youth camps, also on property it owns in Comfort, since 1954.
 Local lodges offer scholarships to students in their communities.

 Sons of Hermann Hall, Dallas

-The Sons of Hermann Hall in Deep Ellum, Dallas was built in 1910 by the four Dallas lodges and is currently used by two lodges (Columbia Lodge 66 and Dallas Lodge 22) as well as being available for rent.
+The Sons of Hermann Hall in Deep Ellum, Dallas, was built in 1910 by the four Dallas lodges and is currently used by two lodges (Columbia Lodge 66 and Dallas Lodge 22), as well as being available for rent.
 It is a popular venue for the local music scene.
 A profile of it by Ray Wylie Hubbard appears in Pat Green's Dance Halls & Dreamers.